 C303.1.1 Building thermal envelope insulation.
 An R-value identification mark shall be applied by the manufacturer to each piece of building thermal envelope insulation 12 inches (305 mm) or greater in width.
 Alternatively, the insulation installers shall provide a certification listing the type, manufacturer and R-value of insulation installed in each element of the building thermal envelope.
 For blown-in or sprayed fiberglass and cellulose insulation, the initial installed thickness, settled thickness, settled R-value, installed density, coverage area and number of bags installed shall be indicated on the certification.
 For sprayed polyurethane foam (SPF) insulation, the installed thickness of the areas covered and R-value of installed thickness shall be indicated on the certification.
-The insulation installed shall be indicated on the certification.
-The insulation installed shall be indicated on the certification.
-The insulation installed shall be indicated on the certification.
-The insulation installed shall be indicated on the certification.
+For insulated siding, the R-value shall be labeled on the product's package and shall be indicated on the certification.
+The insulation installer shall sign, date and post the certification in a conspicuous location on the job site.